Every patch in Spark AR Studio has one or more ports. Connecting these ports to other patches will send and receive data.

 You can change the data types of some ports.
 To do this, right-click the patch and select a type from the menu.

-When you draw a connection from an output port, AR Studio will suggest patches that can be connected.
+When you draw a connection from an output port, Spark AR Studio will suggest patches that can be connected.
 If you try to connect ports with incompatible data types, you'll see an error message.

 At any point in time, a boolean signal is either true or false.
 For example, the Mouth Open port in the Mouth Open patch can tell whether a mouth is either open, or closed.